alxstx/pychat/README.md

-# pychat
+# Chat in Python
-This is a chat on Python with a graphical interface
+This is a chat in Python with a graphical interface